Courses

 The primary phase of the 2024 presidential will be taking place this spring during our class.
 We will watch, analyze and discuss in real time the campaign strategies of the diverse field of candidates on the Republican side in the larger context of American electoral politics as well as the Administration and Democratic Party’s responses.
 The class will be inviting presidential candidates, their senior staffers, and journalists covering the 2024 presidential race and others political analysts to deepen and broaden students' engagement with course material.

 From the perspective of a nonprofit leader, this course provides a solid foundation in understanding key financial tools such as audits, financial statements, budgets and tax documents.
 Using these tools, students will analyze and assess the financial transparency, accountability, and health of various national and international organizations, determine the financial strengths and weaknesses within those organizations, learn how to use that information in the decision-making process, and finally, practice making informed recommendations to organizational leadership.
 This course is not designed to make students financial experts or practitioners.
 Instead, it is designed to enlighten students on key financial management concepts that improve their ability to be informed leaders, participants, and donors in the nonprofit sector.
 Students will also explore the responsibilities and consequences of international nonprofits engaging in activities in the US, as well as implications for US nonprofits operating abroad.
-This is an elective course for the Certificate in Nonprofit Management.
+This is a core class for the MA Nonprofit Management degree.

 Thesis and Applications of Research is the final course for the MA in Government program.
 In this course, you’ll complete the research and writing for either your master’s thesis or applications of research paper, which are the culminating projects for the program.
 This course will cover topics such as how to locate strong sources, write an effective introduction, present evidence, and communicate findings to broad audiences.
 Throughout the course, you’ll share sections of your work with classmates and provide feedback to others on their work-in-progress.Prerequisites: All other core requirements for the MA in Government program.
 Thesis students:· 470.602 Government and Politics· 470.850 Research and Thesis I· 470.852 Research and Thesis II or 470.854 Fundamentals of Quantitative Methods or 470.681 Probability and StatisticsApplications of Research Students:· 470.602 Government and Politics· 470.850 Research and Thesis I· Two writing-intensive electives from the approved list